Dionne quintuplets: Family

 The Dionne family was headed by father Oliva-Édouard (1904–1979) and mother Elzire Dionne (née Legros; 1909–1986), who married on September 15, 1925.
 They lived just outside Corbeil, in a farmhouse in unregistered territory.
-The Dionnes were a French-speaking farming family with five older children, Ernest (1926–1995), Rose Marie (1928–1995), Thérèse (1929–2021), Daniel (1932–1995), and Pauline (1933–2018), who was only eleven months older than the quintuplets.
-A sixth child, Léo (1930-1930), died of pneumonia shortly after birth.
+The Dionnes were a French-speaking farming family with five older children: Ernest (1926–1995), Rose Marie (1928–1995), Thérèse (1929–2021), Daniel (1932–1995), and Pauline (1933–2018), who was only eleven months older than the quintuplets.
+A sixth child, Léo (1930–1930), died of pneumonia shortly after birth.

 The Dionnes also had three sons after the quintuplets: Oliva Jr. (1936–2017), Victor (1938–2007), and Claude (1946–2009).

 Birth

 Elzire was 24 when she gave birth to the quintuplets.
 She suspected she was carrying twins, but no one was aware that quintuplets were even possible.
-The quintuplets were born premature.
+The quintuplets were born prematurely.
 In 1938, the doctors had a theory that was later proven correct when genetic tests showed that the girls were identical, meaning they were created from a single egg cell.
 Elzire reported having cramps in her third month and passing a strange object which may have been a sixth fetus.

 Dr. Allan Roy Dafoe is credited with ensuring the successful live birth of the quintuplets.
-Originally, he diagnosed Elzire with a "fetal abnormality".
-He delivered the babies with the help of two midwives, Aunt Donalda and Madame Benoît Lebel, who were summoned by Oliva Dionne in the middle of the night.
+Organised pre-natal care was not practised at that place and time so based upon his observations, he thought Elzire's baby may have a "fetal abnormality".
+Throughout her pregnancy she suffered from fluid retention and anaemia.
+Dafoe delivered the babies with the help of two midwives, Aunt Donalda and Madame Benoît Lebel, who were summoned by Oliva Dionne in the middle of the night.

-Émilie and Marie shared an embryonic sac, Annette and Yvonne shared an embryonic sac, and it is believed that Cécile shared an embryonic sac with the miscarried sixth baby.
+Émilie and Marie shared an amniotic sac, as did Annette and Yvonne.
+Based on reports from Elzire, it is suspected that Cécile shared an amniotic sac with a sixth fetus: at approx. 12 weeks she passed what seemed a miscarried fetus.
 All but Émilie were later discovered to be right-handed and all but Marie had a counterclockwise whorl in their hair.